How allergy testing works

 Your comprehensive report

-Once we receive your sample through the post, our expert lab staff will extract the plasma from the blood by using a centrifuge in our on-site accredited lab (ISO 9001 and ISO 13485).
+Once we receive your sample through the post, our expert lab staff will extract the plasma from the blood by using a centrifuge in our on-site accredited facilities (ISO 9001).

 You’ll receive your results within 3 –5 working days which will include: